 An infectious disease breaks out among French troops during the Italian War.

 The London Lock Hospital begins to treat victims of these infectious diseases.

 Aids begins to spread across Europe.

-National Sexually Transmitted Diseases (STD)'s Education and Awareness Month FAQs
+National Sexually Transmitted Infections (STIs) Education and Awareness Month FAQs

 STIs happen a lot, and all of them can be treated.
 Many can be cured completely.
 Even STIs that can’t be cured can be treated with medicine to ease the symptoms.

 Even though kissing is low-risk compared to oral sex and intercourse, CMV, herpes, and syphilis can be spread through kissing.
 Herpes and syphilis can be spread through skin-to-skin contact, especially when sores are present.